TaleWorlds/Documentations/docs/content/schinese/Asset Management/generating_and_loading_ui_sprite_sheets.md

 	</Prefab>

 #### Loading & Unloading Sprite Categories
 In order to use the sprites that you have added, you need to load them.
+You have two options in this regard:¸

+1. Loading & Unloading Manually
+	* The developer has more control.
+They can choose when the sprite categories are loaded and unloaded.
+Thus, they can manage memory usage and performance.
+	* Requires writing code.
+Thus, more complex than The AlwaysLoad Option.

+2. Using The AlwaysLoad Option
+	* Sprite categories are loaded on startup automatically.
+	* Categories are kept in the memory until the game is closed.
+Thus, no need to manually load them every time they are used.
+	* Decreased UI loading time at the cost of increased memory usage.
+	* Easy to use.

+##### 1. Loading & Unloading Manually
+Here we show how to load & unload sprite categories manually.
 In the example below, we override the OnGameStart and OnGameEnd methods of MBSubModuleBase class to add and remove the MyScreen global layer respectively.
 Notice that the constructor of MyScreen loads the sprite category and the UI XML that we have created in previous sections.
 We also unload the sprite category inside the OnFinalize method.

 If you are going to copy the below code, do not forget to change the namespace and name of the Main function.
 They should match with the fields in your SubModule.xml.
 In other words, you should change SpritesheetDocumentation (namespace) to YOUR_MODULE_NAME and Main (name of the Main function) to YOUR_MAIN_FUNCTION_NAME in this field of the SubModule.xml: